-Former Super Bowl MVP Mark Rypien told officer he struck his wife after incident in car: report
+Former Super Bowl MVP Mark Rypien told officer he struck his wife in car incident: report

 Former Super Bowl MVP Mark Rypien acknowledged to a Washington state officer late last month that he had struck his wife during a domestic dispute, according to a police report.